Sexual Misconduct and Discrimination Policy

-As an institution, Walla Walla University is committed to honoring our obligations under Title IX.
+As an institution, Walla Walla University is committed to honoring our obligations under Title IX to provide protection from sexual misconduct and discrimination.

 In compliance with Title IX, Walla Walla University has: